vafanassieff/ha-bot/README.md

 # ha-bot

-Simple discord bot who play the "Ha" phrase from the famous tv animator Denis Brogniart
+Simple discord bot who play the "Ha" phrase from the famous tv animator Denis Brogniart.
+And various mp3 from the song.json file

 Built with [nodejs](https://nodejs.org/en/) and the [discordjs](https://discord.js.org/#/) library.